 Experience working as an A1 and/or A2 and awareness of current sound boards and equipment is preferred.
 This apprenticeship is suitable for those working towards careers as Sound Engineers and Sound Designers.

 Stage Management Apprentices work as assistant stage managers and run crew alongside Equity stage managers and actors.
 Apprentices begin productions during the stage manager’s prep week, assist in daily rehearsals, and run shows through closing performances.

 For each production, apprentices are assigned responsibilities such as tracking props, costumes, or sets, or making script revisions.
 When not assigned to a show, stage management apprentices assist with office work and other areas of production.

 Candidates should have excellent organizational and communication skills.
 This position is best suited for those working towards careers as professional stage managers.
 Apprentices are eligible to join the Equity Membership Candidacy Program, potentially leading to full membership at the end of their term.

-We are still accepting applications for the 2019-20 Carpentry (summer and full-time) apprenticeships.
-If you are interested, please send a resume and cover letter to firstname.lastname@example.org.
+We are currently seeking a year-long Carpentry apprentice to begin in Fall 2019.
+To apply send resume and cover letter to email@example.com.
+All other positions have been filled.
 Please check back for more information about 2020-21 apprentice applications in January 2020.

 Please note: Olney Theatre Center is strongly committed to affirmative action throughout its Apprentice programs.
 In particular, the company recognizes a critical need to offer training opportunities to minority students and aspiring professionals who wish to enter the field of theater arts.
 As part of this commitment, Olney Theatre Center strongly encourages people of all backgrounds, experiences, abilities, and perspectives to apply.